AlgoMessiahs/Hacktoberfest/README.md

 # Hacktoberfest
-Create your Pull Requests (PRs)?
+A begginer friendly repository which helps the beginner to start theri open source contribution easily.
-Sign up or sign in to your Github account.
+1.Sign up or sign in to your Github account.
-Register yourself at Hacktoberfest 2021 using your Github account.
+2.Register yourself at Hacktoberfest 2021 using your Github account.
-Come back to this Hacktoberfest Repo.
+3.Come back to this Hacktoberfest Repo.
-Click on Fork Repo.
+4.Click on Fork Repo.
-Add programs with your favorite language and start Pull Request!
+5.Add programs with your favourite language and start Pull Request!
 Have a great time doing it.